Quantum batteries in coherent Ising machine: Model

 \section{Model}

-We consider a DOPO as the charging model for the QB, where the signal field serves as the QB and the pump field as the charger, as shown in Fig.~\ref{fig:1}.
-Setting $\hbar=1$, the Hamiltonian is given by
+We consider a charging model of the QB, where the signal mode serves as the battery and the pump mode acts as the charger, as illustrated in Fig.~\ref{fig:1}.
+Setting $\hbar=1$, the total Hamiltonian is written as~\cite{Wang2013PRA}

 where